German occupation of Norway: Pre-war relations with Britain

 Although neutrality remained the highest priority, it was known throughout the government that Norway, above all, did not want to be at war with Britain.
-On 28 April 1939, Nazi Germany offered Norway and several other Scandinavian countries non-aggression pacts.
+On 28 April 1939, Nazi Germany offered Norway and several other Nordic countries non-aggression pacts.
 To maintain its neutrality, Norway turned down the German offer, as did Sweden and Finland.
-By the autumn of 1939 there was an increasing sense of urgency because of its long western coastline facing access routes into the North Sea and the North Atlantic Ocean, as Norway had to prepare, not only to protect its neutrality, but indeed to fight for its freedom and independence.
+By the autumn of 1939, there was an increasing sense of urgency because of its long western coastline facing access routes into the North Sea and the North Atlantic Ocean, as Norway had to prepare, not only to protect its neutrality, but indeed to fight for its freedom and independence.
 Efforts to improve military readiness and capability and to sustain an extended blockade were intensified between September 1939 and April 1940.
 Several incidents in Norwegian maritime waters, notably the Altmark incident in Jøssingfjord, put great strains on Norway's ability to assert its neutrality.
 Norway managed to negotiate favorable trade treaties both with the United Kingdom and Germany under these conditions, but it became increasingly clear that both countries had a strategic interest in denying the other warring power access to Norway and its coastline.

 The government was also increasingly pressured by Britain to direct ever larger parts of its massive merchant fleet to transport British goods at low rates as well as to join the trade blockade against Germany.
-In March and April 1940, on the pretext of German aggression, British plans for an invasion of Norway were prepared, mainly in order to reach and destroy the Swedish iron ore mines in Gällivare.
+In March and April 1940, British plans for an invasion of Norway were prepared, mainly in order to reach and disable the Swedish iron ore mines in Gällivare.
 It was hoped that this would divert German forces away from France and open a war front in south Sweden.

-The British plan was to place mines in Norwegian waters (Operation Wilfred) and that the mining should be followed by the landing of troops at four Norwegian ports: Narvik, Trondheim, Bergen and Stavanger.
+The plan involved the placement of naval mines in Norwegian waters (Operation Wilfred) and was to be followed by the landing of troops at four Norwegian ports: Narvik, Trondheim, Bergen and Stavanger.
 It was hoped that the mining would trigger German agitation, thereby necessitating an immediate response from the Allies.
 However, because of Anglo-French arguments, the date of the mining was postponed from 5 April to 8 April.
-The postponement was catastrophic.
-On 1 April, German Führer Adolf Hitler had ordered the German invasion of Norway to begin on 9 April; on 8 April, while the Norwegian government was preoccupied with earnest protest about the British mine-laying, the German expeditions were already mobilizing.
+However, on 1 April Adolf Hitler ordered the German invasion of Norway to begin on 9 April; on 8 April, while the Norwegian government was preoccupied with earnest protest about the Allied mine-laying, the German expeditions were already mobilizing.

 German invasion

-On the pretext that Norway needed protection from British and French interference, Germany invaded Norway for several reasons:
+Soon after the British and French mined the Norwegian coast to disrupt iron shipments, Germany invaded Norway for several reasons: